Dejean97/Customer_Segmentation/README.md

 # Customer_Segmentation

 The aim of this project was to examine online sales data to determine the potential value of a set of customers, clustering them together which could be used to develop targeted marketing strategies to improve future sales.
+I'm particularly practicing this on a simple scenario as I plan to use it on an upcoming project involving a little more complexity.

 Inspiration for this project came from the [The AI University](https://www.youtube.com/channel/UCv6Uw36LRbYnX4HDxKPguKg) Youtube channel.